-- Analyse and compare concepts used in a range of social theories.
+- Develop an understanding of core concepts used in a range of social theories.

-- Apply established concepts from a number of different schools of social thought to understand new ideas in an area of regulation, justice or governance.
+- Apply established concepts from a number of different schools of social thought to understand a research puzzle in regulation, justice or governance.

 - This course will be graded, with students required to pass each assessment item in order to receive a passing or above mark for the course. (null) [LO null]